 Simple Date-Sweetened Granola

-Crunchy and clustery, this healthy vegan granola is made with just 4 base ingredients and sweetened only with dates!
+Crunchy and clustery date-sweetened granola made with just four base ingredients and sweetened only with medjool dates!

 This date-sweetened granola is so easy, delicious, and healthy!
 It doesn’t contain gluten, oil, or added sugars.
 I’ve been making this granola multiple times a week because it’s just so addicting!
 You can make them as large clusters to snack on as-is, or break into small pieces to serve with yogurt or milk.
 I have a lot of other granola recipes on the blog already, but this is the simple, basic version for when you just want a crunchy granola cluster without any frills.